Peter Phillips (businessman)

-Peter Andrew Jestyn Phillips (born May 1, 1962) is a British business leader and strategist who became Chief Executive of Cambridge University Press & Assessment, a non-teaching department of the University of Cambridge, when it was formed on 1 August 2021.
+Peter Andrew Jestyn Phillips (born 1 May 1962) is the Chief Executive of Cambridge University Press & Assessment, a non-teaching department of the University of Cambridge, when it was formed on 1 August 2021.

 He is also a Fellow of Wolfson College, Cambridge, a Trustee of the Cambridge Commonwealth Trust and a Council Member and former President of The Publishers Association.

-He has previously been a trustee of the Nuffield Trust, the Crafts Council, Article 19 and the John Schofield Trust, an adviser to the Royal College of Physicians, Chairman of the Sabre Trust and a director of Parliamentary Broadcasting Limited.
+He was previously a trustee of the Nuffield Trust, the Crafts Council, Article 19 and the John Schofield Trust, an adviser to the Royal College of Physicians, Chairman of the Sabre Trust and a director of Parliamentary Broadcasting Limited.

-The Bookseller described Phillips as one of the "most influential people in UK publishing", noting that his "efficient and sensitive handling of the integration (of Cambridge University Press & Assessment) has won plaudits internally and externally".
+The Bookseller described Phillips as one of the "most influential people in UK publishing”.

 Education

-Phillips studied Mathematics at Merton College, University of Oxford, graduating with first class honours.
+Phillips studied Mathematics at Merton College, Oxford, graduating with first class honours.
 He also holds a Masters degree from the University of Cambridge and graduated from Harvard Business School’s Advanced Management Program in 2002.